 This will also mean your premiums will increase (usually by slightly more than the rate of inflation) every year but, considering the potential financial consequences of not taking inflation into account, this is a comparatively small price to pay.

-Spectrum FA can provide you with more detailed information on this – why not get in touch to speak to one of one of our advisors right now?
+Spectrum FA can provide you with more detailed information on this – why not get in touch to speak with one of our advisors right now?

 What is a “Stepped Benefit” Policy?